Pennywell Farm: History

 Over the years, the farm overcame significant challenges, including the 2001 foot-and-mouth outbreak.
 During this time, Pennywell lost around 85% of its business but was saved by an anonymous donation – a moment the owners credit as life-changing.
 In 2003, the farm was visited by the Countess of Wessex (now the Duchess of Edinburgh), who marked English Tourism Week with a ceremonial tree planting.

 The farm also became known for its community involvement and charitable work.
-Its now-famous Christmas Nativity Experience began in 1990 as a simple event for local schools and has since grown into a full-scale festive celebration.
+The Christmas Nativity event began in 1990 for local schools and expanded in subsequent years.

 Today, Pennywell remains a family business, with the second generation of the Murray family involved in day-to-day operations.
-It continues to innovate, educate and delight visitors from across the UK and beyond.
+The farm is open to the public and remains a family-owned business.